 Specimens from www.soul-utions.com (now defunct) have been known to attain heights approaching 7 meters.

 This species evolved in approximately 1840, in a now-extinct forma originally native to Germany.
 That forma had foliage composed of goose feathers.
 The oldest extant individuals belong to subspecies xyloporis, and first established in approximately 1885.

 The species is highly unusual in having no xylem (except vestigial, non-functional xylem in subspecies xyloporis).
 Thus dendrochronology is not possible.
 However, subtle annual changes in morphology make it possible (albeit difficult) to accurately date the inception of most specimens.

 The mature trees are occasionally harvested to manufacture tin cans, and the foliage of subspecies xyloporis was formerly employed to clean test tubes, but currently the principal use of this species is ornamental.
 Due to its evergreen habit, it is widely perceived as symbolic of immortal life and is used in celebration of cultural and religious festivals commemorating that theme.

 Specimens can be seen most American corporate lobbies (hence the common name), and moderately large mixed stands are seasonally abundant in most American malls.

 The genus name commemorates the German trees of the 1840s, which had foliage fashioned from goose feathers (geese are in genus Anser).
-When I first prepared this page in 2002, those were quite extinct, but they have lately experienced a revival (kits are available from Hometraditions.com) and some are still available from antique dealers at suitably outrageous prices.
+When I first prepared this page in 2002, those were quite extinct, but they have lately experienced a revival and are available from a variety of sources.

 Aluminum Christmas Trees.
 2002.
 Aluminum Christmas Trees. http://www.oldchristmaslights.com/aluminum_trees.htm, accessed 2002.12.04, now defunct.